-Be sure to connect the ground wire. (grounding work) Incomplete grounding may cause an electric shock.
+Be sure to connect the grounding wire. (grounding work) Incomplete grounding may cause an electric shock.

-Connect the ground wire properly following applicable technical standards.
+Connect the grounding wire properly following applicable technical standards.

-Connecting the ground wire is essential to preventing electric shock and to reducing noise and electrical charges on the outdoor unit surface due to the high-frequency wave generated by the frequency converter (inverter) in the outdoor unit.
+Connecting the grounding wire is essential to preventing electric shock and to reducing noise and electrical charges on the outdoor unit surface due to the high-frequency wave generated by the frequency converter (inverter) in the outdoor unit.

-If you touch the charged outdoor unit without a ground wire, you may experience an electric shock.
+If you touch the charged outdoor unit without a grounding wire, you may experience an electric shock.

-g Finishing
+9 Finishing